patzaw/bscui/README.md

 Render SVG as interactive figures to display contextual information, with selectable and clickable user interface elements.
-These figures can be seamlessly integrated into Rmarkdown and Quarto documents or Shiny applications that react to events triggered within them.
+These figures can be seamlessly integrated into R Markdown and Quarto documents, as well as Shiny applications, allowing manipulation of elements and reporting actions performed on them.
 Additional features include pan, zoom in/out functionality, and the ability to export the figures in SVG or PNG formats.

 ## Installation